codingontheway/seleniumjs_basic_test/readme.md

-## symple test with selenium javascript
+## simple test with selenium javascript